devnalwa/amazon-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This Amazon Clone is a fully functioning web application built using React with e-commerce functionality and is deployed with Firebase.
-You can find it here: https://clone-f2299.web.app/
+This Amazon Clone is a fully functioning e-commerce web application, built using React and is deployed with Firebase.
+Payments are handled by Stripe.
+To use a fake card in order to make a purchase, keep repeatedly typing 42 in all the card details field.
+You can find the website here: https://clone-f2299.web.app/

 ## Available Scripts